-As COVID-19 rapidly spread across the Commonwealth of Massachusetts a year ago now, it quickly grew apparent to Boston’s life science community that there was a dire need for efficient, affordable, accessible and equitable testing.
+As COVID-19 rapidly spread across the Commonwealth of Massachusetts, it quickly grew apparent to Boston’s life science community that there was a dire need for efficient, affordable, accessible and equitable testing.

 Q: How did Project Beacon get started?

 We saw a failure of COVID-19 testing in the Commonwealth and the necessity for someone to step up to meet the need.
 Boston is an epicenter of biotechnology and life science innovation.
 As a community of scientists, investors, and researchers, we felt the urge to answer the call.
 Our founders wanted to provide robust standardized test results with fast turnaround so we could enable people to go back to work and stay at work.

 Q: What is the driving force behind the organization?